News & Promotions

 The Old Carthage Jail was constructed of native yellow limestone between 1839 and 1841.
 It was the site where Mormon leader, Joseph Smith Jr., and his brother Hyrum, were killed by an angry mob on June 27, 1844.
 This resulted in the Mormons abandoning nearby Nauvoo on their famous trek west that led to the founding of Salt Lake City, UT.

-Please contact each location directly to check on hours they are open and directions.
+Please contact each location directly to check on hours of operation and directions.